Juliana Yasin: Jatiwangi and after

 In 2006, Juliana co-curated the first iteration of the Jatiwangi Art Festival in West Java alongside Bandung-based curator Heru Hikayat, in collaboration with Jatiwangi art Factory director Arief Yudi.
 The success of the first iteration in 2006 led the organisers to organise the second iteration of the Jatiwangi Art Festival in 2008.
 A community arts festival involving residencies for local and foreign artists to organise events with villagers in Jatisutera, West Java, Indonesia, it continued as a bi-annual art festival that sought to address social issues faced by the community.

-Jatiwangi would play an important role in Juliana's personal life and artistic practice; in 2009 she would hold a solo show, Tali Timba, at Jatiwangi art Factory, and in 2010 would perform with her collaborators from Jatiwangi at the 6th Future of Imagination festival.
+Jatiwangi played an important role in Juliana's personal life and artistic practice; in 2009 she held a solo show, Tali Timba, at Jatiwangi art Factory, and in 2010 performed with her collaborators from Jatiwangi at the 6th Future of Imagination festival.

-In December 2007, Kites, Veils and Boarding Passes would be held at Plastique Kinetic Worms, a solo exhibition that marked the developments in Juliana's artistic practice since 1991.
-Receiving her cervical cancer diagnosis just two months prior, Juliana staged the exhibition while undergoing daily chemotherapy sessions at the time.
+In December 2007, the solo exhibition Kites, Veils and Boarding Passes was held at Plastique Kinetic Worms, marking the developments in Juliana's artistic practice since 1991.
+Receiving her cervical cancer diagnosis just two months prior, Juliana staged the exhibition while undergoing daily chemotherapy sessions.
 Curated by Australian artist, longtime friend, and frequent collaborator Karee Dahl, the exhibition spanned three rooms and emphasised Juliana's use of veils, cloaks, and masks across her practice, also featuring a video library of Juliana's documented past performances.

-Following Juliana's death in 2014, a selection of performance art photographs by Koh Nguang How would be exhibited in 2016 at the Objectifs Centre for Photography and Film, Singapore, some documenting Juliana's performance work alongside other instances of performance art photography for the exhibition Two-Way Mirror.In 2019, a selection of music and lyrics from Juliana's projects at Jatiwangi from 2009 to 2010 would be posthumously exhibited at the 6th Singapore Biennale, curated by artistic director Patrick D. Flores.
+Following Juliana's death in 2014, a selection of performance art photographs by Koh Nguang How was exhibited in 2016 at the Objectifs Centre for Photography and Film, Singapore, some documenting Juliana's performance work alongside other instances of performance art photography for the exhibition Two-Way Mirror.In 2019, a selection of music and lyrics from Juliana's projects at Jatiwangi from 2009 to 2010 was posthumously exhibited at the 6th Singapore Biennale, curated by artistic director Patrick D. Flores.
 The music album Tali Timba from Juliana's solo exhibition in Jatiwangi in 2009 was presented with another 2010 album, For Peace and Togetherness: Tantejules dan Pemuda Inisiatif, which consisted of seven songs in English and Bahasa Indonesia "promoting and celebrating peace, love, and solidarity".